tremor-rs/tremor-rfcs/text/0010-modularity.md

 active query pipeline graph.
 A module logically encapsulates a reusable sub-graph in a query pipeline.
 The definitions of windows, operators or scripts can be reused.
 Within embedded scripts, modules used in scripts are constrained to the rules for modules for tremor-script.
+In addition tremor-script modules can be included in trickle files to expose their functions and constants for use in `select`, `group by`, `having` and `where`.

 In both the tremor-script and tremor-query DSLs, modules can be defined